 Unloading and Moving In

 Families can accompany students to campus to help with unloading.
 Due to physical distancing requirements, students are limited to two adult guests to enter the building for move in.
-Children under 13 can accompany the adults, but all persons must wear a face covering.
+Children under 13 can accompany the adults, but all persons must wear a face covering and to follow the university’s guidelines for physical distancing.
 Elevator use is restricted to one occupant per elevator, per trip.
 Family members can wait in the student’s room to assist with unloading and unpacking but must stay in compliance with physical distancing.
 This requirement includes no congregating in hallways or lounge areas.
 All persons will be expected to wear a face covering while helping with move in.

 Family or friends are not permitted to spend the night with students in their room.
 Guests who do not comply with our policies will be asked to leave.
 Students are responsible for the actions of their guests at all times, including during move in.